Toxic (song): Writing and recording

 "Toxic" was written by Cathy Dennis, Henrik Jonback, Christian Karlsson, and Pontus Winnberg from production team Bloodshy & Avant.
 It was produced by Karlsson and Winnberg.
 The song was written with American singer Janet Jackson in mind, but was initially offered to Australian singer Kylie Minogue, who turned it down.
 Minogue said she "listened to a snippet of it in the record-company offices and decided against it".
-She said she was not angry when it became a hit for Britney Spears: "It's like the fish that got away.
+She said she was not angry when it became successful for Britney Spears: "It's like the fish that got away.
 You just have to accept it."

 "Toxic" was recorded at Murlyn Studios in Stockholm, Sweden, and Record Plant in Los Angeles.
 It was mixed by Niklas Flyckt at Khabang Studios in Stockholm.
 On June 5, 2017, a version of "Toxic" without the pitch-correcting software Auto-Tune on Spears's vocals was leaked to YouTube.
-Despite a general expectation that the leak would confirm suspicions of Spears' natural vocals being poor, it was positively received overall.
+Despite low expectations as to the quality of Spears vocal delivery, it was positively received overall, with many critics highlighting her singular voice and unique style.